+For example, Chase awards points according to the category Visa uses to code each merchant.
 For this reason, some tolls might not code as travel.
 Some have been reported to show up as “Government Service,” “Financial Service,” or similar.

-Many programs like E-ZPass have the option to replenish your account at kiosks and in certain stores with cash or card.
+But many programs like E-ZPass have the option to replenish your account at kiosks and in certain stores with cash or card.
 When using this method, Visa will likely code your purchase under the store you’re using (retailer, gas station, etc).

-Your best bet for receiving bonus points is to refill online.
+That said, your best bet for receiving bonus points is to refill online.
 That way Visa won’t confuse the merchant!

 You can always check your account transactions to see if you’ve earned bonus rewards on your toll purchase.
 If not, you can try calling, chatting, or sending a secure message to the bank, and they may be able to fix it for you.